tonguwin/tedx_new/README.md

 ### About
 1. (NOT CODE) start to gather a list of each member and create a google forms to gather bios/fun facts/links
-2. Make the 'TEDx' in the 'What is TEDxUCSD?' red.
+2. DONE: Make the 'TEDx' in the 'What is TEDxUCSD?' red.
 This can definitely be googled/stackoverflowed and done easily
 3. Once data is gathered, input/replace data in the data.json file!

 ### Blog
 1. Create Blog folder in Components - one jsx and one css file
 2. File imported, routing name set in App2.js and place on NavBar
-3. Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
+3. Top title that simply reads 'Blogs' at the top, equipped with the same CSS as the 'About Us' title on the About page
 4. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
 5. Set up the divs/skeleton for this for content to be entered (Todd will handle this)